 Although Dr. Emerson works hard for straight teeth, he loves healthy teeth more.
 Your teen will receive detailed instructions at the beginning of treatment regarding the proper care for their appliances and teeth.
 Every patient receives a brushing grade each visit and anything less than an A or B will result in further instructions and notification to you and their dentist.
 We realize our patients have busy lives, and we ask that parents join us, alongside their teen, as we all strive for a beautiful and healthy smile.

-Elastics, rubber bands, and Forsus appliances are the main way Dr. Emerson corrects bite problems.
+Elastics, Rubber Bands, Forsus Appliance, and the Carriere Motion Appliance are the main way Dr. Emerson corrects bite problems.
 Cooperation and hard work are essential to achieve the proper bite.
-Most bite correction needs 20-22 hours of daily wear to produce positive movements.